AdrianKokot/social-portfolio-app/README.md

-# social-portfolio-app
+# Sociussion

-Simple social app for portfolio
+Reddit-like social media application created for portfolio and "Object-Oriented Programming" class at the Poznan University of Technology.

+Currently, **_under development_**, more details when finished.

+## Tech stack

+- Frontend: Angular 13, TailwindCSS 2.2
+- Backend: .NET 5